 Personal development: the accreditation provides support to structure your own personal development and learning, keeps you abreast of developments within the discipline, and provides opportunities for networking.

-Fellowship (FRGS) of a prestigious learned society: enjoy a rich variety of London and regional lectures and events; take advantage of a vast array of resources - publications, journals, books, online resources, archives and maps; attend special networking events; support and contribute to the future of geography.
+Fellowship (FRGS) of a prestigious learned society: enjoy a rich variety of lectures and events; take advantage of a vast array of resources - publications, journals, books, online resources, archives and maps; attend special networking events; support and contribute to the future of geography.

 Networking: Chartered Geographers (CGeogs) meet at least once a year at the Society for a networking reception.
 We encourage CGeogs to network with each other wherever possible.
 Rooms are available at the Society for any CGeog event.